 Sample collection takes 2-4 hours depending on project size.
 Laboratory analysis using TEM typically requires 3-5 business days, though rush analysis may be available in 24-48 hours for an additional fee.
 PCM analysis is faster (1-2 days) but less sensitive.
 Most projects receive clearance results within one week of sample collection.

 Clearance testing must be conducted by certified asbestos inspectors, industrial hygienists, or clearance technicians who are completely independent from the removal contractor.
-This independence is legally required to prevent conflicts of interest.
-Testing professionals must have specific clearance sampling certification, and samples must be analyzed by accredited laboratories (NVLAP or equivalent).
+This independence is legally required in most jurisdictions to prevent conflicts of interest.
+Testing professionals must hold the relevant national certification for clearance sampling, and samples must be analyzed by laboratories accredited under the applicable national scheme — such as NVLAP in the United States, UKAS in the United Kingdom, COFRAC in France, ENAC in Spain, or DAkkS in Germany.

 Get free quotes from certified professionals in your area